deltachat/securejoin/uxscenarios/resetup.md

 When green-checkmarked Alice adds Bob and sends a member-added message to the group,

-- then Bob will **Unconditionally overwrite green keys and Autocrypt public_keys for all contacts introduced by Alice**.
+- then Bob will **Unconditionally overwrite green keys and Autocrypt public_keys for all contacts introduced by Alice, so that Alice and Bob are fully synchronized on group member keys.**

-- all other members receiving "member-bob-added" will (re)set Bob's green **and Autocrypt key**

-**As a result, all group members will have the same green+Autocrypt keys for Bob and Bob will have the same green and Autocrypt key state as Alice:
-Alice and Bob are fully synchronized on group member keys.**
-This does not imply that Alice/Bob's joint view on keys is correct, however.
+  This does not imply that Alice/Bob's now joint view on keys is correct, however.
-Bob might have had a "better" or "more recent" key from a contact than what Alice had at the time of adding Bob.
-This will potentially degrade Bob's chats with individual group members but this comes with a visible warning and the advise to Bob to re-scan the degraded contact, at best from the group invite code, so that Bob fixes and refreshes the degraded contact for Alice and all group members.
+  Bob might have had a "better" or "more recent" key from a contact than what Alice had provided when adding Bob.
+This will potentially degrade Bob's chats with individual group members but this comes with a visible warning and the advise to Bob to let the degraded contact re-scan at best the group invite code, **so that Bob in turn fixes keys for the degraded contact for Alice and all group members.**
   Note that when members in a green group have divergent views on (green) keys, two people must eventually be bothered to care for making it consistent.
   This "care" can not be avoided as it is the basic building block for "guaranteed e2e groups safe against active attacks".
+  (With all other messengers each group member must reverify with the degraded contact.)

+- all other members receiving "member-bob-added" will (re)set Bob's green **and Autocrypt key**.
+  **All group members, including Alice, thus fully agree on the keys for Bob.**

+**To summarize, after member-added all group members have the same keys for Bob, and Bob will have the same keys as Alice for all other members.**

-When Alice adds Bob, Bob's device will also post, as needed, "e2ee-activation/broken" messages for each group member C:
+When Alice adds Bob, then Bob's device will also post, as needed, "e2ee-activation/broken" messages for each group member C:

 - IF Bob has an existing 1:1 chat with a member: